atet/ml_maneuver/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##   114.5   133.5   166.2   167.0   199.4   270.6

+NOTE: Must convert the label number to factor (`0` = not left-turn, `1` = left-turn) for subsequent compatibility

 ``` r
 truth_data$label = as.factor(truth_data$label)
 ```

+-   We will train the computer code on 40/50 examples (20 of each non left-turn and left-turn)
+-   Additionally, 10/50 examples are reserved for later testing of the machine learned model (5 of each non left-turn and left-turn)

 ``` r
 train = truth_data[truth_data$split == "train",]